Meet our Penmellyn Vets

 Rachel works at our Bodmin Surgery and at St Columb as a small animal vet.

 Katie qualified from the Royal Veterinary College in 2007 and has been at Penmellyn since December 2008.

 She enjoys all aspects of general practice but especially small animal medicine.
 She has a particular interest in geriatric feline care.
 She also embraces the challenge of emergency and intensive care cases.

 Katie is also a volunteer vet for the charity the British Divers Marine Life Rescue, providing veterinary treatment to sick and injured marine mammals in her spare time.

 She loves the sea and enjoys coastal walks, surfing, scuba diving and exploring new beaches.

 Gina Togneri BVSc MRCVS

 Gina comes from Cornwall.
 She holds both a veterinary degree and a bachelor of science degree with honours in Bioveterinary Science.

-Her interests within the practice are in small animal surgery, equine colic and orthopaedics and general farm work.
+Her interests within the practice are in small animal surgery, equine colic and orthopaedics.